 - The Back Tuck Circle of Rainbows and Happiness.
 At the end of the competition, just before scores are announced, everyone capable of doing a back tuck stands in a circle on the floor.
-One by one, everyone does a back tuck and the circle continues until there’s only one person left standing.
+NEW FORMAT!!
+We will all simultaneously do back tucks every ten seconds for two minutes.
+Then every eight seconds for two minutes.
+Then every six seconds until only six athletes remain.
+Then the traditional circle format will occur until the winner is left standing.
 The only rule is that you can’t touch the ground with anything but your feet.

 The current Back Tuck Circle Champion is Eric Laurin with 152 back tucks at the 2017 Championship.